barbazul/1kfa/mod_guide_player.md

 ![Rest card](images/move_rest.png){ width=2.5inch }

-*Resting* is an action that a character may take when they are out of combat, not travelling, and have several hours to devote to rest (sleeping qualifies).
+*Resting* is an action that a character may take when they are out of combat, not traveling, and have several hours to devote to rest (sleeping qualifies).

  * Step 1: Return all *Exhaustion* tokens to the supply
  * Step 2: Count the *Harm* and *Wound* tokens on your *Exhaustion pile*
- * Step 3: Keep that many cards (player choses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
+ * Step 3: Keep that many cards (player chooses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
  * Step 4: Return one *Harm* token to the supply
  * Step 5: Say who you blame for your injuries